 Confidentiality will be maintained except under the following conditions:

-Action by IOP staff – request or provide agreed upon information with identified other party (i.e. referral source, Primary Care Physician, etc…)
+o The Light Program Staff will request or provide agreed upon information with identified other party (i.e. referral source, Primary Care Physician, or others).

-- * IOP therapist or psychiatrist is made aware of a minor client being abused.
+· The Light Program therapist or psychiatrist is made aware that a client is being abused.

-- * A client describes intent and a plan to commit suicide and will not contract for safety.
+· A client describes an intent and a plan to commit suicide and will not agree to plan for their safety.

-If a client who is suicidal or homicidal and refuses to follow plan for hospitalization or leaves the program against medical advice, IOP staff will call 911 to explain the situation and will follow the directions of the authorities.
+If a client who is suicidal or homicidal refuses to follow a plan for hospitalization or leaves the program against medical advice, The Light Program staff will call 911 to explain the situation and will follow the direction of the authorities.